 Salary Sacrifice Pension Calculator

-Calculate your net take-home pay after salary sacrifice and evaluate tax savings alongside National Insurance (NI) benefits.
+Calculate take-home pay after salary sacrifice and see your National Insurance (NI) savings.

 A salary sacrifice arrangement is a formal, contractual agreement between a UK employee and their employer where the worker voluntarily surrenders a portion of their gross cash earnings in exchange for non-cash contractual benefits—most universally structured as a direct pre-tax pension contribution.
 Because your statutory gross base salary is lowered, your overall exposure to HMRC Income Tax and National Insurance Contributions (NICs) scales down significantly.